Meshginshahr

-Meshginshahr (مشگين شهر) (Note: Also romanized as Meshgīn Shahr; also known as Meshkīn Shahr and Mishgin; formerly Khiav (خياو), also romanized as Kheyāv, Khīāv, Khiov, Khīyāv, and Khiyov) (Azerbaijani: Məşkin) is a city in the Central District of Meshgin Shahr County, Ardabil province, Iran, serving as capital of both the county and the district.
+Meshginshahr (مشگين شهر; South Azerbaijani: خیاو, romanized: Xiyav) (Note: Also romanized as Meshgīn Shahr; also known as Meshkīn Shahr and Mishgin; formerly Khiav (خياو), also romanized as Kheyāv, Khīāv, Khiov, Khīyāv, and Khiyov) is a city in the Central District of Meshgin Shahr County, Ardabil province, Iran, serving as capital of both the county and the district.

 History

 The 14th-century author Hamdallah Mustawfi mentioned the city, as Khiyāv, as one of the seven cities in the tuman of Pishkin, or Mishkin.
 He distinguished between the cities of Khiyav and Pishkin: according to him, Khiyav lay to the south of Mount Sablan and had a warm climate, while Pishkin (which he said had formerly been called "Varāvī") was to the north of Mount Sablan and had a damp climate because the mountain shielded it from the sun.
 Both cities drew their water from the streams coming down from the mountain.

 The district of Pishkin, he wrote, grew both grain and fruit in abundance, while Khiyav mostly grew grain.
 Pishkin was assessed for a tax value of 5,200 dinars, while Khiyav was assessed at 2,000.
 Mustawfi wrote that Pishkin's population was mostly Shafi'i Sunnis, with Shi'i and Hanafi Sunni minorities.
 He said nothing about Khiyav's religious makeup, but instead described its population as mostly "boot-makers and cloth-workers".